GLOBAL SUZUKI

 Conducting systematic intellectual property training

-Suzuki also concentrates on intellectual property training, implements stratified training with a focus on patent and copyright laws, and promotes the importance of preserving and utilizing intellectual property throughout the entire company.
+Suzuki also concentrates on intellectual property training by rank, implements stratified training with a focus on patent law*1 and copyright law*2, and promotes the importance of preserving and utilizing intellectual property throughout the entire company.

 REPORT INDEX